Popular audiences

 Target users based on the marketing campaigns that the user engaged with.

-campaign's medium is "cpc"campaign's source is "google"campaign's name matches "sale"campaign's content matches "discount"campaign's term matches "personalization"Location
+campaign's medium is "cpc"campaign's source is "google"campaign's name matches "sale"campaign's content matches "discount"campaign's term matches "personalization"user has viewed a campaign in the last monthLocation

 Target users based on the current geographic location of the user.